-Of course, cybercriminals had tried to use LLM software for malicious actions before ChatGPT was released.
+Of course, cybercriminals had tried to use LLMs for malicious actions before ChatGPT was released.
 In general, many threat actors will try to hide their malicious traffic in the hustle of legitimate network services.
 Polymorphic malware is one method of achieving this.

 Me: You deny you make malware, but you have.

 ChatGPT: As with any technology, how AI is used can have positive or negative impacts.
 Overall, it is important to approach the development and use of AI software with caution and to ensure that proper measures are in place to address any potential negative impacts.